 You should review your will after every major life change, such as having a grandchild, divorcing or getting remarried, as you may want to cancel a previous will.
 If you get divorced, this won’t automatically revoke your will, but any generic clauses mentioning your spouse will no longer be valid.
 Given the uncertainty, it’s almost always worth getting a new will done to avoid any potential problems and arguments for your family down the line.

 Alternatively, you can make alterations using a supplementary document called a ‘codicil’, which will also need to be signed and witnessed.
 These enable you to add in small bits of additional information to your existing will without changing the entire document.
 If however you need to make major alterations, you’ll need to make a new will.

-Whichever route you choose to create or update your will, the most important thing is that you do.
+Whichever route you choose to create or update your will, the most important thing is that you get it done.
 Most of us can look forward to decades of active years ahead, but the effort of getting your will sorted now is such a small price to pay for lasting peace of mind.

 Have you recently got your will sorted?
 Or have you used a particularly good service?
-We’d love to hear from you at [email protected] or leave a comment below.
+If so, we’d be interested in hearing from you.
+You can join the money conversation on the Rest Less community or leave a comment below.